tombolaltd/pixi-tween/README.md

 pixi-tween
 ======================

-pixi-tween is a plugin for Pixi.js v4.1.0 or higher to create tween animations.
+pixi-tween is a plugin for PixiJS v5.0.0 or higher to create tween animations.

 ## API documentation
 [JSDocs](https://themoonrat.github.io/pixi-tween/docs/index.html)